Darkzarich/microservice-course-assigment-1/README.md

 ## How to run

-Each stage of the assignment has its own directory. `cd` into the directory and run docker-compose file.
+Each stage of the assignment has its own directory. `cd` into the directory and run docker-compose file that will setup everything needed for the stage.

 ```bash
 cd stage-1